Commentary on the First Chapter of the Book of Daniel

 2. He wanted them to grace his court, where they would serve as a constant reminder of his great military achievements.
 Imagine the effect of court pageantry upon any visitor.
 The spectacle of princes from all the adjoining nations paying homage to Nebuchadnezzar and doing his bidding would quicken the visitor's own reverence for the king.

 3. He intended to prepare a class of royal servants who were Babylonian in their language, education, and thinking and yet who retained a good working knowledge of Jewish culture.
-In the future, such men might be useful in governing Judah.
+In days to come, such men might be useful in governing Judah.

 The removal of Daniel and his three friends from their homeland was the distant outworking of an incident about a hundred years earlier.
 The king of Judah at that time was Hezekiah, a man who served God so fervently and consistently that the verdict of Scripture is,